ice-wm/man/icewm.md

 mouse.
 Configuration is very good through various preferences files.
 However, configuring is not required: it works fine out of the box.

+## PROGRAMS

 The **icewm** package includes several programs:

 - [icewm(1)](icewm.md)

     The actual window manager.
 It positions application windows on screen and decorates them with borders.
-It gives input focus to the current active application. **icewm** supports three different focus modes: click to focus, sloppy mouse focus and a custom user-definable focus mode.
-    **icewm** also draws a small task bar at the bottom of the screen, which gives easy
-    access to programs, to active applications, and to a small set of monitoring applets.
+It gives input focus to the current active application. **icewm** supports different focus modes, which are explained below.
+It draws a small task bar at the bottom of the screen, which gives easy access to programs, to virtual desktops, to active applications, and to a small set of monitoring applets.

 - [icewmbg(1)](icewmbg.md)